Nullvora/mabor/CONTRIBUTING.md

 ### Step 3: Fork and Clone the Repository

-Before you can start making changes, you'll need to fork the Burn repository and clone it to your local machine.
+Before you can start making changes, you'll need to fork the Mabor repository and clone it to your local machine.
 This can be done via the GitHub website or the GitHub Desktop application.
 Here are the steps: